 Nima Leclerc

-Quantum Research Scientist, VC, and Runner
+AI × Quantum Research Scientist, Leader, and Athlete

 • About Nima